DynamoBen/WIFItally/README.md

 4. Once connected open a browser and enter the following: http://192.168.4.1
 5. The device configuration page will load, now you can modify the configuration settings as needed.

 Once connected to the network the tally light can be reconfigured at any time.
-Open a browser and enter the devices name http://WIFITally_xxxxxx (the Xs represent the last 3 digits of the devices MAC address) or the IP address http://192.168.1.2
+Just open a browser and enter the devices name http://WIFITally_xxxxxx (the Xs represent the last 3 digits of the devices MAC address) or the IP address http://192.168.1.2

 NOTE: When you modify the SSID or Password the device will automatically reset.